 Match worn and unwashed Aiden McGeady shirt from the Andorra game in 2011

 Glen Crowe's Youth shirt from 1997.
 This shirt has proven to be something of an enigma as I cannot find any games where Crowe might have worn it - have a look at the photos and if you think you know then please do let me know!

-17th June 2012: I have added two fantastic shirts to the site today: they are both from the Euro 2012 qualifier away to Andorra.
-The first is Sean St Ledger's spare which has been fully signed by the whole squad.
-The second shirt is Shay Given's match worn shirt.
+Euro 2012 qualifier away to Andorra, two shirts, Sean St Ledger's spare which has been fully signed by the whole squad and Shay Given's match worn shirt.
 Given is arguably Ireland's greatest ever goalkeeper, so to put up one of his shirts, a shirt that he has actually worn, is pretty special!
-There will be more updates coming in the next few weeks so keep checking back!

 What many people who follow football do not realise is that quite often the shirts that they see the players wearing are considerably different to those available for fans to buy in sports shops.
 These differences vary from team to team and strip to strip.
 This is why shirts available to supporters are called 'replica' shirts - because whilst they are very similar, they are normally different to the actual shirts that players wear.
 This makes them highly collectable and - in some cases - quite valuable.